 - Complete the Universal Application or Common Application and the University of Chicago Supplement.
 They contain basic information about your background, academic profile, and extracurricular activities.

 - We do not require certificates proving participation in activities; the Universal and Common Applications provides space to list all extracurricular and work experiences and if this is not sufficient, a resume to summarize activities is preferred to multiple certificates.

 Credit card: Please follow the instructions on the Universal or Common Applications for submitting the application fee online.

 Check or money order: Please attach a note to the check or money order with your complete name and address, and mail it to the College Admissions Office by the appropriate application deadline.

-Ask your secondary school counselor to complete the Secondary School Report and the International School Supplement to the Secondary School Report and to submit them along with an official transcript.
-The International School Supplement is a place for your counselor to easily inform us of your results or predicted results for any external examinations, such as the GCE A levels or the IB.
+Ask your secondary school counselor to complete the Secondary School Report it along with an official transcript.
+Within the transcript or letter, your counselor should inform us of your results or predicted results for any external examinations, such as the GCE A levels or the IB.
 We do not require complete syllabi; instead a school profile should be a succinct summary of academic options.
 All secondary school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Universal Application or Common Application.
 High school counselors and teachers should follow the instructions on the Universal and Common Applications for submitting these forms.

 Give these forms to teachers who know you well and can write about your strengths as a student.
 We require two recommendations from teachers who have taught you in an academic subject.
 All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Universal or Common Applications.
 High school counselors and teachers should follow the instructions on the Universal or Common Applications for submitting these forms.
 Counselors and teachers may print out these forms and submit them on paper even if you are applying online.